 Book Title: Solving Identity Management in Modern Applications: Demystifying OAuth 2.0, OpenID Connect, and SAML 2.0

-Our Take: Yvonne Wilson and Abhishek Hingnikar both have extensive experience in software development and identity management.
-Their expertise is evident throughout the text.
+OUR TAKE: Yvonne Wilson and Abhishek Hingnikar both have extensive experience in software development and identity management, and they’ve used their collective expertise to compile this textbook.

 Book Title: Password Authentication for Web and Mobile Apps: The Developer’s Guide To Building Secure User Authentication